 Frequent episodes of binge eating

-A person with Binge Eating Disorder will repeatedly engage in binge eating episodes where they eat a large amount of food in a short period of time.
+A person with BED will repeatedly engage in binge eating episodes where they eat a large amount of food in a short period of time.
 During these episodes they will feel a loss of control over their eating and may not be able to stop even if they want to.

-A person with Binge Eating Disorder will often have a range of identifiable eating habits.
+A person with BED will often have a range of identifiable eating habits.
 These can include eating very quickly, eating when they are not physically hungry and continuing to eat even when they are full, to the point that they feel uncomfortable.

 Feelings around food

-Feelings of guilt and shame are highly prevalent in people with Binge Eating Disorder.
-People with Binge Eating Disorder often feel guilty or ashamed about the amount, and the way they eat during a binge eating episode.
+Feelings of guilt and shame are highly prevalent in people with BED.
+People with BED often feel guilty or ashamed about the amount, and the way they eat during a binge eating episode.
 Binge eating often occurs at times of stress, anger, boredom or distress.
 At such times, binge eating is used as a way to cope with challenging emotions.

 Behaviours around food

-Because of their feelings around food, people with Binge Eating Disorder are often very secretive about their eating habits and choose to eat alone.
+Because of their feelings around food, people with BED are often very secretive about their eating habits and choose to eat alone.

 What are the risks associated with Binge Eating Disorder?

-The risks associated with Binge Eating Disorder are severe.
-People with Binge Eating Disorder may experience:
+The risks associated with BED are severe.
+People with BED may experience:

 - Osteoarthritis - a painful form of degenerative arthritis in which a person’s joints degrade in quality and can lead to loss of cartilage